-Students must be enrolled in courses creditable toward a degree, diploma, certificate, or other formal award.
+Students must be enrolled in courses creditable toward a degree, diploma, certificate, or other recognized postsecondary credential.
 Include students enrolled in courses that are part of a vocational or occupational program, INCLUDING those enrolled in off-campus centers and those enrolled in distance learning/home study programs.